 If you’re feeling suicidal, in crisis, or unable to keep yourself safe, you should seek emergency help.
-You can also contact the US National Suicide Prevention Lifeline on 1-800-273-8255 to get 24/7 free and confidential support and information about suicide.
+You can also contact the US National Suicide Prevention Lifeline on 1-800-273-8255 to get 24/7 free and support and information about suicide.

 6. Sleep and appetite changes

 Our mental health can impact on our body’s rhythms and functions—particularly sleep and appetite.